oblac/jodd-site/doc/madvoc/2+actions.md

 This action class and action method is mapped to the following action
 path: `/hello.world.html`.
-As said, each part of action path may be set explicitly in annotations, so the following action:
+As said, each part of action path may be set explicitly in annotations; the following action:

 ~~~~~ java
     @MadvocAction("holla")